ethannicholas/Frost/docs/weakReferences.md

 remain in memory.
 The temporary object will be destroyed as soon as the first statement finishes executing, and is gone by the time we call `w.get()` in the second statement.

 This is a [safety violation](safetyViolation.html) .
-With safety checks enabled, Panda will catch and report this error.
+With safety checks enabled, Frost will catch and report this error.
 With safety checks disabled, undefined behavior results.

 **FIXME:** the safety checks that catch this aren't actually in place yet; it's always undefined